wallarm/product-documentation/docs/latest/about-wallarm/overview.md

 The **Identify** NIST function is all about grasping the business context, resources, and possible security threats.
 Wallarm offers tailored tools that not only uncover your attack surface but also help prioritize assets based on their risk scores:

-* [API Discovery](api-discovery.md): this Wallarm's module crafts a precise inventory of your application's REST API based on real-time usage.
+* [API Discovery](api-discovery.md) crafts a precise inventory of your application's REST API based on real-time usage.
 By consistently analyzing live traffic, the module maintains an updated view of all APIs, sensitive data, and associated risks.
-* [Vulnerability detection]: Wallarm's approach capitalizes on real Internet traffic to reveal vulnerabilities within your APIs.
-We harness attackers' efforts to our advantage, evaluating vulnerabilities from their attempts without letting them compromise your servers.
+* [Vulnerability detection]: using real Internet traffic, Wallarm identifies API vulnerabilities by assessing attackers' attempts, all while keeping your servers safe.
-* [API risk scoring]: building on the insights from the API Discovery, this tool assigns a risk score to every endpoint, considering various aspects such as sensitive data interactions and presence of active vulnerabilities.
+* [API risk scoring]: leveraging data from the API Discovery, this tool assigns risk scores to endpoints based on sensitive data exposure and active vulnerabilities.

 ## Protect